 The fruit displayed phenotype plasticity.
 The taste, colour, aroma, and other characteristics of Hafoos changed in the area where it was grown.

-However, the phenotypic plasticity in Alphonso Mango produced many species of mangoes, which looked like Alphonso Mango but lacked the essential qualities found in the ancient Alphonso Mango.
+However, the phenotypic plasticity in Alphonso Mango produced many species of mangoes which looked like Alphonso Mango but lacked the essential qualities found in the ancient Alphonso Mango.

-How to identify authentic Alphonso?
+How do we identify authentic Alphonso?

-2. Even one hafoos stored in a room will fill the room with the aroma.
+- Even one hafoos stored in a room will fill the room with the aroma.
 Mangoes grown in some areas look like Alphonso Mango but have no odour or give off an awful smell when you press it hard on your nose.
 Chemically ripe mangoes do not give off such a scent.

-5. Wrinkles and insides: Hapus should not have lines or wrinkles.
+- Wrinkles and insides: Hapus should not have lines or wrinkles.
 Many people feel that if mangoes show wrinkles, they are beautiful.
 Seeing green on the inside of the Hapus after slicing implies that it is harvested before ripening.